WHAT IS A KEYSTROKE READER AND HOW DOES IT WORK?

 A malware scan is accomplished through anti malware software.
 It is a program designed to combat threats to prevent malware infections.
 It consists of malware detection and removal tools to identify malware disguised as a legitimate executable file.
 Check out the best anti malware software for a personal computer.

-If you are a business owner and want to scan your endpoint devices for a keystroke reader, we highly recommend Comodo Advanced Endpoint Protection.
+If you are a business owner and want to scan your endpoint devices for a keystroke reader, we highly recommend Xcitium Advanced Endpoint Protection.

 The Host Intrusion Prevention System also protects the computer and its registry against sophisticated keystroke readers such as the Kernel-based keylogger.
 It is an application with the ability to load and execute directly from computer memory, thus being invisible in the file system.